A Keto Diet and a Therapeutic Ketogenic Diet are Very Different

 Three Types of Therapeutic Ketogenic Diets

-The classic Ketogenic Diet (KD) has a 4:1 ratio i.e. 4 parts of fat for every 1 part protein and carbs.
-That is, for every 5 grams of food there are 4 grams of fat and 1 gram of protein and/or carbohydrate.
+The 4:1 KD is used for epilepsy and seizure disorders.
+The classic Ketogenic Diet (KD) has a 4:1 ratio, i.e., 4 parts of fat for every 1 part protein and carbohydrate.
+That is, for every 5 grams of food, there are 4 grams of fat and 1 gram of protein, and/or carbohydrate.
+[1]

-The Modified Ketogenic Diet (MKD) has a 3:1 ratio i.e. 3 parts fat for every 1-part protein and carbohydrate with 75% of calories from fat, and 25% from a combination of protein and carbohydrate.
-Protein may be set at 15% of calories with a maximum of 10% of calories coming from carbohydrate.
+The Modified Ketogenic Diet (MKD) has a 3:1 ratio, i.e., 3 parts fat for every 1 part protein and carbohydrate, with 75% of calories from fat, and 25% from a combination of protein and carbohydrate.
+A 3:1 therapeutic ketogenic diet may be used along with chemotherapy or radiation for cancers like glioblastoma, or, as outlined in the update of this article, in hormone receptor-positive breast cancer.
+Protein may be set at 15% of calories, with a maximum of 10% of calories coming from carbohydrate.

 A Well-Formulated Ketogenic Diet